danb35/freenas-iocage-nextcloud/README.md

 ### Prerequisites (Let's Encrypt)
 This script works best when your installation is able to obtain a certificate from [Let's Encrypt](https://letsencrypt.org/).
 When you use it this way, Caddy is able to handle all of the TLS-related configuration for you, obtain and renew certificates automatically, etc.  In order for this to happen, you must meet the two requirements below:

 * First, you must own or control a real Internet domain name.
 This script obtains a TLS encryption certificate from Let's Encrypt, who will only issue for public domain names.
 Thus, domains like `cloud.local`, `mycloud.lan`, or `nextcloud.home` won't work.
 Domains can be very inexpensive, and in some cases, they can be free.
 [Freenom](https://www.freenom.com/), for example, provides domains for free if you jump through the right hoops.
+[EasyDNS](https://easydns.com/) is a fine domain registrar for paid domains, costing roughly US$15 per year (which varies slightly with the top-level domain).

 * Second, one of these two conditions must be met in order for Let's Encrypt to validate your control over the domain name: